Emmanuel-Melon/Express-Food/README.md

 # Express-Food
-Express Food is a start up based in Paris, France.
-They deliver high quality meals to residences in less than 20 minutes with their team of delivery bikes.
+Express Food is a start up based in Paris, France that delivers high quality meals to residences in less than 20 minutes with their team of delivery bikes.
 Express Food creates two main dishes and desserts everyday.
 Menu changes everyday and each menu could only have four items, two dishes and two desserts.

 # Task: designing a database that'll include the following: